 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 This includes data relating specifically to your identity, such as your first name, last name, title and gender.
+We collect this data to secure your booking and greet you on arrival.

 This includes more technical data that we may obtain when you make use of our website, such as your internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.